-The employer must determine whether time spent in travel is working time.
+The employer must determine whether time spend in travel is working time.
 In contrast to regular home to work travel, which is not compensable, if time spent in travel is part of the principle activity of the employee's work day, such as taking a client to a doctor's appointment, the time is considered work and must be counted as hours worked.
-When an employee has been directed to provide services at one facility and is then assigned to provide services at a second facility, the time spent in travel between the two sites is also compensable time.
+When an employee has been directed to provide services to one consumer and is then assigned to provide services to a second consumer, the time spend in travel between the two sites is also compensable time.
 Put simply, travel from job site to job site during the workday must be counted as hours worked.